Item added to cart

 However you choose to practice your breath, allow your mind to stay conscious and supportive of your practice.

-4) Don’t judge yourself for “not doing it right.”
+4. Don't judge yourself for not doing it right.

 As you practice mindfulness and conscious breathing techniques, you may find yourself doubting the effectiveness of your practice.
 As you can tell from the abundance of techniques and teachings, there is no one “right” way to meditate.

-Often, the judgments we make of ourselves are based on stories, or samsakras, that we’ve conditioned ourselves to believe.
+Often, the judgments we make of ourselves are based on stories, or samskaras, that we’ve conditioned ourselves to believe.
 Perhaps you’ve tripped during a yoga class or tried meditating once but were unable to sit still.
 Your subconscious can take this information and label yourself as “too clumsy” or “too fidgety” to meditate.
 This is a habit reaction and an internal story that contributes to unnecessary judgment.

 Meditation is a personal, individualized, and introspective practice; it’s also a chance to practice self-compassion.
 If you find yourself judging your capabilities, observe the thought, take note of how it makes you feel, and exhale it out of your consciousness.

-5) Appreciate the work you did and be kind to yourself!
+5. Appreciate the work you did and be kind to yourself!

 Remember to close your practice with kindness.
 This is your moment to show gratitude for yourself and bring the mindfulness that you’ve cultivated into the next action of your day.
 Perhaps that action is enjoying your first sips of morning coffee, noticing the sun shining through your window, or mindfully stepping into your clothes for the day.